deephacks/confit/readme.md

 ## The solution

 Conf-it provide a productive, typesafe and non-intrusive way to manage configuration in Java.
-Configuration is decoupled from how and where to store, retrieve and validate configuration, also allowing changes without restarting the application.
+Applications are decoupled from how and where to store, retrieve and validate configuration, allowing changes without restarting the application.

 This allow configuration reuse and unification of how its managed without burdening applications with